 Singapore is a tiny island city-state.
 Due to its strategic location in the bottom tip of the Malay Peninsula in Southeast Asia, it has different cultural influences.
 In simpler terms, it is the melting pot of different cultures and lifestyles, making it an exceptionally diverse city with bountiful, delicious food.
 Prepare yourself to experience the Chinese, Indian and Malay delicacies.
-Food is one of the major pillars of Singaporean tourism, and food lovers from all over the world throng to this place.
+Food is one of the major pillars of Singaporean tourism and seafood lovers from all over the world throng to this place.

 Figuring out where to stay

-One of the most challenging decisions whenever you travel abroad is finding an excellent place to stay.
+One of the most challenging decisions, whenever you travel abroad, is finding an excellent place to stay.
 Don’t worry about traveling distances when in Singapore, as it has a well-connected and punctual public transportation system that will let you across the city without wasting time.
 Some of the hotels to consider are Carlton City Hotel near Chinatown and Ibis Singapore Bencoolen near Bugis.